gms64/nuxt-static-skeleton/README.md

 - Google Fonts (Header / Body Text can be defined separately)
 - [Flexbox Grid](http://flexboxgrid.com/)
 - Modified [Skeleton CSS](http://getskeleton.com/)
-- Google Analytics (Turned off by default, but can add your id in the nuxt.config.js file)
+- Google Analytics (Turned on by default, you can add your id in the `nuxt.config.js` file)
 - Netlify CMS for in-browser editing (at /admin) once the site is deployed
 - Interactive Editor from nuxt-content when running the dev server
 - SEO Title / Description separation for better SEO control